The Best Midjourney Alternatives

 • Stable Diffusion is customizable and allows additional creative freedom.

-• Midjourney is easier to set up and generally learn.
+• Midjourney is easier to set up and learn.

-This used to be a Bing-branded product, but Microsoft’s Image Creator is a simple text-to-image generator powered by DALL-E 3.
+Microsoft Designer is a simple text-to-image generator powered by DALL-E 3.
 It’s great for those looking to test AI image creation without paying for a tool.
-Image Creator is a part of Microsoft Designer, which offers other AI design features.
+It also features basic controls to help with everyday needs, like the image aspect ratio.

 Ideogram